scaithness/options-wheel/README.md

 # Automated Wheel Strategy

 Welcome to the Wheel Strategy automation project!
-This script is designed to help you trade the classic ["wheel" options strategy](https://alpaca.markets/learn/options-wheel-strategy) with as little manual work as possible.
+This script is designed to help you trade the classic ["wheel" options strategy](https://alpaca.markets/learn/options-wheel-strategy) with as little manual work as possible using the [Alpaca Trading API](https://docs.alpaca.markets/).

 ---